-Just go to any home improvement store and the choice of home air filters can be dizzying.
+Trying to select the right air filter for your Charleston home can be a daunting experience.
 Which brand is best?
 Should you just get the cheapest?
-These are just two of many of the questions that make the selection mind-boggling.
+These are just a couple of the questions that make selecting home air filters so mind-boggling.
 Let Pardee Service Experts crack the code of home air filters for you, so you can feel comfortable with your purchase.

-Here’s an easy way to figure out how efficient your current filter is (NOTE: To avoid a big mess, we highly recommend conducting this test outside or over a protected surface): Hold the filter horizontally, then using common table salt, begin to pour the salt through the filter and see the amount comes out the other side.
-If some or all the salt falls through the filter, then you can imagine that the filter will let dust particles of similar size pass through.
-You might want to upgrade your filter to an air filter that’s more efficient.
+Here’s an easy way to figure out how efficient your existing filter is (NOTE: To avoid a big mess, we highly recommend conducting this test outside or over a protected surface): Set the filter horizontally, then taking everyday table salt, start pouring the salt through the filter and see how much comes out the other side.
+If some or all the salt falls through the filter, then you can imagine that the filter will let dust that same size flow through.
+You should probably upgrade your filter to an air filter that’s more efficient.

 Size, MERV rating and material – these are the three primary factors used to pick the proper air filter for your home.